agn453/HI-TECH-Z80-C/README.md

 to support outputting strings greater than 255 characters by the various printf() routines.

+* With @tsupplis provided fix for the compiler front-end dist/C309-7.COM now handles input correctly from submit files - resolving issue #9.
+Updated dist/SIGNAL.Hi, cpm/SIGNAL.C, cpm/C.C and stdio/GETARGS.C
+(a mix of input from and output to the console device stream was previously discarding input).

+* The start-up modules have been corrected to work properly report an error when run under MS-DOS.
+(Previously the assembly language routine was incorrectly being optimised - where absolute jumps were changed to relative branches).

 * Updated both dist/LIBC.LIB and dist/LIBF.LIB object libraries
 and the Z280 ones in z280dist/LIB280C.LIB and z280dist/LIB280F.LIB.

-Still working on resolving issue #9 and support for the compiler front end to build relocatable and programs with overlays.
+Still working on revising the front end to build both relocatable and programs with overlays via command-line switches.
+As soon as this is done I'll push an updated release.

 --
 Tony Nicholson
-10-Jan-2021
+11-Jan-2021